 With the rear and bottom panels made up I moved on to making the back support panels and center console for the seat.
 I measured out two inch flanges and put just under a 45 degree angle on the braces to get them to contact both main panels.
 I then doubled up the metal thickness in the Versa-Bend Sheet Metal Brake to give a nice rounded bend on the front of the center console.
 I again used clecos to mount everything in place.
 Once all of the panels were cut I carefully drew out my design on each panel.
 Accurate measurements is a must when laying out a pattern for rolling beads as it will become your guide to roll the mandrels over.

 At this point the seat was really starting to take shape and I was ready to start permanently attaching each panel to the seat frame.
 The air and space industry have been using rivets to hold panels together since the beginning and they are the key to making your "industrial" or "bomber inspired" car or accessory look the part.
-Some guys are using fake rivets or spot welds to simulate the effect, but we've recently been working on a DIY-priced kit to install solid aircraft rivets.
+Some guys are using fake rivets or spot welds to simulate the effect, but we've recently come out with a DIY-priced rivet kit to install solid aircraft rivets.
 I decided to test the kit and installed the rivets in the braces.
 The key when installing the rivets is to make sure you are square on the head with the air hammer.
 Otherwise the hammer can jump or contact the edge of the rivet and leave "smiley faces".
 These are unacceptable in the air industry and to anyone in the "know" they look unprofessional.
 I admit the first few rivets I ran I had to drill out and redo, but after I got into the groove of things it went pretty smoothly without too many do-overs.

 I then slowly worked around the perimeter of the seat and used the TIG 200 AC/DC to weld the seat pans to the frame.
 The clecos help keep the panel clamped tight to the frame, but some areas I needed to use Locking C-Clamp Pliers to hold the panel tight against the frame.